What is inheritance tax (IHT)?

 Beneficiaries of the estate will usually receive their inheritance only after the IHT has been paid and any other debts or expenses have been settled.
 However, in some cases, beneficiaries may agree to pay IHT themselves if the estate lacks sufficient funds to cover the tax liability.

 According to investment platform AJ Bell, around one in 25 deaths in the UK results in an IHT liability.
-But the number of estates liable for this tax is expected to increase in the coming years as the nil-rate band has been frozen until 2028, while asset prices continue to rise.
+But the number of estates liable for this tax is expected to increase in the coming years, as the nil-rate band has been frozen until 2030, and pension pots become subject to the tax.

 How to reduce IHT